PACIRA BIOSCIENCES, INC.

 - Number.
 The Compensation Committee shall consist of at least two members of the Board.

 - Independence.
-Except as otherwise permitted by the applicable NASDAQ rules, each member of the Compensation Committee shall be “independent” as defined by such rules.
+Except as otherwise permitted by the applicable Nasdaq rules, each member of the Compensation Committee shall be “independent” for purposes of compensation committee membership, as defined by such rules.

 - Chair.
 Unless the Board elects a Chair of the Compensation Committee, the Compensation Committee shall elect a Chair by majority vote.